rust-lang/book/nostarch/chapter12.md

 Because we don’t need them anymore, let’s remove the `println!` statements from *src/lib.rs* and *src/main.rs* that we used to check the program’s behavior.
-Then, in *src/lib.rs*, we’ll add a `tests` module with a test function, as we did in Chapter 11.
-The test function specifies the behavior we want the `search` function to have: it will take a query and the text to search for the query in, and it will return only the lines from the text that contain the query.
+Then, in *src/lib.rs*, add a `tests` module with a test function, as we did in Chapter 11.
+The test function specifies the behavior we want the `search` function to have: it will take a query and the text to search, and it will return only the lines from the text that contain the query.
 Listing 12-15 shows this test, which won’t compile yet.

 Filename: src/lib.rs